moduware/slate/source/nexpaq.module.usbflash.html.md

 -------------- | --------------
 Connect | 2700

-Connects to the Speaker that is plugged in.
+Connects to the USB flash that is plugged in.

-## Disconnects from the Speaker module.
+## Disconnects from the USB flash

 ```javascript
 Moduware.v0.API.Module.SendCommand(Moduware.Arguments.uuid, 'Disconnect', []);